 Because of these factors, you can start off on the right foot with your customers and get through the tendering process more quickly.
 With quicker tendering processes, you can take on more projects at a faster pace, improving your revenues substantially.

 What Kinds Of Standards Should Your Business Seek?

 There is a variety of ISO certifications available, each of which can give your business a framework around which to implement improvements.
 Depending on the type of industry your business serves, you may seek one of the following standardizations:

 ISO 9001 — Quality Management System

 The ISO 9001 standard is an internationally recognized system for standardizing quality management systems (QMSs) across a variety of industries.
-With over one million certificates issued in over 170 countries, ISO 9001 is the most widely used QMS standard worldwide.
+With over 1 million certificates issued in more than 170 countries, ISO 9001 is the most widely used QMS standard worldwide.